-In this paper, we propose a novel modified feed-forward MUX PUF structure shown in Figure 7.
+In this paper, we propose a novel modified feed-forward MUX PUF structure shown in Fig. 7, which is motivated by our statistical analysis results.
 In this structure, the output of a feed-forward arbiter from an intermediate stage is input as the challenge bit to two consecutive late MUX stages.
 By employing this modified feed-forward path, the reliability of the feed-forward PUF structure can be improved, while the same level of security will be retained.
 This structure is analyzed statistically in this paper.

-Fig. 7: Modified Feed-Forward MUX PUF Structure.
+Fig. 7.
+Modified Feed-Forward MUX PUF Structure.

-The complexity of the modified feed-forward MUX PUFs can be further improved by using several modified feed-forward paths in a PUF circuit.
-Note that if we want to maintain the length of challenge bits as N, we need to increase the number of MUX stages to N + 2M for the modified feed-forward structure, compared to N + M of the standard feed-forward PUF.
-Besides, the design overhead will also include

-M arbitrary for both the standard feed-forward MUX PUF and the modified feed-forward MUX PUF.
+The complexity of the modified feed-forward MUX PUFs can be further improved by using several modified feedforward paths in a PUF circuit.
+Note that if we want to maintain the length of challenge bits as N, we need to increase the number of MUX stages to N + 2M for the modified feedforward structure, compared to N + M of the standard feedforward PUF, where M represents the number of feed-forward paths.
+Additionally, the design overhead will also include Marbiters for both the standard feed-forward MUX PUF and the modified feed-forward MUX PUF.